NiightAP/batch-files/README.md

-## Welcome to NiightAP Batch Files
+# Welcome to NiightAP Batch Files

+## To use these files please click on "Clone or Download" then click "Download ZIP"

 ### Contact and Support